 The presented results are from data taken over two periods.
 The first dataset was taken in 2017 and used a 6\,cm long liquid hydrogen target with a 3.2\,GeV electron beam over 22 days, resulting in an integrated photon flux of $1.11\times 10^{12}$ over the photon energy range 1650 to 1850\,MeV (the region of the presented data).
-The second dataset taken in 2018 used an 11\,cm long liquid hydrogen target with a 2.8\,GeV electron beam over 18 days, resulting in an integrated photon flux of $7.28\times 10^{11}$ over the photon energy range 1650 to 1850\,MeV.
-Four different hardware triggers were implemented to ensure the data can be used a variety of measurements (see Refs.~\cite{technicalpaper,klambdapaper}), however the results presented here required a single trigger combination, which was an incident photon registered in the photon tagger and a minimum energy deposition of 150\,MeV in the BGO Rugby Ball.
+The second dataset taken in 2018 used an 11\,cm long liquid hydrogen target with a 2.8\,GeV electron beam over 18 days, resulting in an integrated photon flux of $7.28\times 10^{11}$ over the same photon energy range.
+Four different hardware triggers were implemented to ensure the data can be used for a variety of measurements (see Refs.~\cite{technicalpaper,klambdapaper}), however the results presented here required a single trigger combination, which was an incident photon registered in the photon tagger and a minimum energy deposition of 150\,MeV in the BGO Rugby Ball.

-$K^+$ were identified in the Forward Spectrometer by reconstructing their invariant mass from the momentum and $\beta$ measurements. $K^+$ candidates were selected over a $2\sigma$ range of the reconstructed mass.
-This increased linearly with $K^+$ momentum, ranging from 45\,MeV/c$^2$ to 73\,MeV/c$^2$ at momenta 450 and 1000\,GeV/c respectively.
+$K^+$ were identified in the Forward Spectrometer by reconstructing their invariant mass from momentum and $\beta$ measurements. $K^+$ candidates were selected over a $2\sigma$ range of the reconstructed mass.
+This increased linearly with $K^+$ momentum, ranging from 45\,MeV/c$^2$ to 73\,MeV/c$^2$ at momenta 450 and 1000\,MeV/c respectively.